lostplusfound/GoogleCalendarClient/README.md

 # GoogleCalendarClient
 Library for Arduino microcontrollers to access the Google Calendar API

+## Shortcomings
+This library has very limited functionality, only supporting one feature: getting a list of the events on a user's Google Calendar.
+Moreover, it has a very clunky process for obtaining the credentials needed to call the Google Calendar API.
+Finally, it is incredibly insecure, ignoring SSL certificates and simply calling `client.setInsecure();`.
+Therefore, contributions to the project are welcome!

 ## How to Use
 ### Obtaining Credentials
 Follow the steps outlined in this guide to obtain the necessary credentials to make requests to the Google Calendar API: https://lostplusfounddev.blogspot.com/2024/03/google-calendar-integrated-dashboard_28.html